This guide is based on UK law. It was last updated in September 2010.

 The Regulations state that for the purposes of determining whether a service provider has actual knowledge a court should consider:

-- whether the service provider has received a notice via the contact options on its site;
+• whether the service provider has received a notice via the contact options on its site; and

 Hosting

-When a web host stores information provided by a user, the host is not liable for any criminal sanction as a result of that storage provided:
+When a website operator stores information provided by a user, the operator may fall within an exception from liability available to online 'hosts' and not be liable for any criminal sanction as a result of that storage, provided that the service provider:

-- the service provider "does not have actual knowledge of unlawful activity or information";
+• does not have actual knowledge of unlawful activity or information; and

-- upon obtaining such knowledge, it acts expeditiously to remove or to disable access to the information; and
+• upon obtaining such knowledge, it acts expeditiously to remove or to disable access to the information.

-- the recipient of the service was not acting under the authority or the control of the service provider.
+The defence will only apply to circumstances where recipients of the service were not acting under the authority or the control of the service provider.

 A host is more exposed in some civil proceedings because a lower level of knowledge is required.
 The Regulations say that where a claim for damages is made, the host must act expeditiously to remove or disable access to the information if it is "aware of facts or circumstances from which it would have been apparent to the service provider that the activity or information was unlawful" – i.e. constructive knowledge, rather than actual knowledge, will suffice.

-Consequently, whilst there is no obligation to monitor the content of a website, a service provider should not turn a blind eye to how its services will be used.
-There is very little guidance from European courts on what will or will not constitute constructive knowledge.
+Accordingly, while there is no obligation to monitor the content of a website, a service provider should not turn a blind eye to how its services will be used.
+When it gains awareness of any unlawful activity or information it must act expeditiously to remove or disable access to affected content.

 The hosting exemption does not apply in civil proceedings that do not seek damages or another pecuniary remedy.
-So if a lawsuit seeks an injunction only, such as a court order telling the web host to stop doing something, the host cannot rely on the exemption.
+So if a lawsuit seeks an injunction only, such as a court order telling the web host to stop doing something, the website operator cannot rely on the exemption.

 No obligation to monitor